tiagoamaro/comffee-grunt/README.md

 This is a sample GruntJS project that unites Compass, CoffeScript and SASS using GruntJS plugins.

-Used Plugins: uglify, coffee, compass, clean, watch
+Used Plugins: uglify, coffee, compass, clean, watch, jasmine